 In the last 30 years, cord blood stem cells (hematopoietic stem cells, or HSCs) have been used in more than 25,000 successful transplants to treat 80+ diseases, with hundreds more in clinical trials.

 Cord tissue is also breaking new ground in regenerative medicine treatments.
 Cord tissue stem cells (Mesenchymal Stem Cells, or MSCs) are very different from those found in cord blood.
 They’re found in the Wharton’s Jelly and perivascular regions of the umbilical cord and can differentiate into a variety of cell types, including bone, cartilage, muscle, and nerve cells.

 Whether you opt to bank these precious umbilical cord resources privately or donate the cord blood (where possible), cord blood and tissue are collected between the time the cord is cut and the placenta is delivered.
 The process only takes about five minutes, and there is no risk or pain to mother or child.

-MiracleCord uses a medical courier to take the collected cord blood and tissue to our accredited lab to be tested and processed as expediently as possible (averaging 12 hours) to maximize the number and viability of the collected cells.
+MiracleCord uses a medical courier to take transport the collected cord blood and tissue on the next flight out directly to our accredited lab, where it will be tested and processed without delay, which maximizes the number and viability of the collected cells.
 They are then cryogenically stored, a detailed lab report is sent to you, and the stem cells are retrievable quickly when the child or a family member needs them.